Everything you need to keep green spaces neat and tidy

-If your lawn continues to struggle after feeding, consider replacing patches or even the whole lawn with new turf.
+If your lawn continues to struggle after feeding, consider replacing patches, or even the whole lawn, with new turf.

 Lawn weed killer

-Water early in the morning or late at night, using a sprinkler, to minimise evaporate in the daytime sun.
+Whilst established lawns will flourish without watering, a new lawn will benefit from regular watering throughout its first season.
+Water early in the morning or late at night using a sprinkler, to minimise evaporate in the daytime sun.
 A watering timer will turn your sprinkler on and off for you, saving effort and making it easy to water at cooler times of the day.
 Be aware that sprinklers should not be used during a temporary use (hosepipe) ban.

 The must-have tool for lawn maintenance, lawnmowers come in a variety of types and sizes to help keep your garden’s grass under control.
 And create the perfect finish with a grass trimmer.